Is GEICO or State Farm cheaper overall?

 GEICO vs. State Farm: Rates in your state

-Insurance rates change from state to state.
-Companies look at data from your ZIP code such as weather, crime, and traffic to figure out the risk.
-The table below shows where you'll find the lowest rates for GEICO and State Farm.
-Always compare multiple quotes, since your location, driving record, and personal details will affect your final price.
+Insurance rates vary from state to state.
+Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
+The table below shows where you’ll find the cheapest rates for GEICO and State Farm.
+Remember, always shop around for multiple quotes as prices will ultimately be determined by your personal situation and driving record in addition to your location.

 StateGEICOState Farm